CeamKrier/docker-adventure/README.md

 Container is a program with its own isolated set of hardware resources (own little space of memory, networking technology and hard drive)

 Image is single file that has specifics to run a single program.
-‘docker run redis’ for example: that would fetch the image from the docker hub (like GitHub but for docker images) and run it and finally we will have our redis instance running in isolated container.
+`docker run redis` for example: that would fetch the image from the docker hub (like GitHub but for docker images) and run it and finally we will have our redis instance running in isolated container.

 ### How does `docker run hello-world` work?